HELLOOO from Downtown Rogers!

-Go Downtown Rogers is a function of the Rogers Downtown Partners, a non-profit 501(c)6 organization made up of businesses, professionals, building owners, and folks who just have a love for Historic Downtown Rogers.
-RDP plans, promotes and executes events and adertizing under the public name of Go Downtown Rogers and maintains this website, a Facebook, Instagram, and Pinterest page.
+Go Downtown Rogers is also known as Rogers Downtown Partners, a non-profit 501(c)6 organization made up of businesses, professionals, building owners, and folks who just have a love for Historic Downtown Rogers.
+RDP plans, promotes, and executes events and advertising under the public name of Go Downtown Rogers and maintains this website, a Facebook, and Instagram.
 We maintain a calendar that promotes our events and those of other downtown interests, as well.

 The RDP/GDR goal is "to enrich the urban experience in the Rogers Historic District and surrounding area."